Sam Giancana: Rise to power

 Giancana was present at the Mafia's 1957 Apalachin meeting at the Upstate New York estate of Joseph Barbara.
+When the meeting was stumbled upon by the police many were arrested but Giancana escaped.
+He avoided arrest by staying inside the meeting house instead of fleeing like many others.
 Later, Buffalo crime boss Stefano Magaddino and Giancana were overheard on a wiretap saying the meeting should have occurred in the Chicago area.
 Giancana claimed that the Chicago area was "the safest place in the world" for a major underworld meeting because he had several police chiefs on his payroll.
 If the syndicate ever wanted to hold a meeting in or around Chicago, Giancana said, they had nothing to fear because they had the area "locked up tight".

 Hyman Larner was an associate of Giancana's who helped expand the Outfit's gambling and smuggling operations to Panama and Iran, moving the Miami operation's headquarters to Panama where money laundering was more easily facilitated by local banks.
 These operations were conducted as a partnership between the Mafia and the CIA.
 By 1966, this partnership had developed into arms smuggling to the Middle East for the Israeli Mossad, all via Panama.
 Richard Cain, a corrupt police officer, also made "frequent trips" to and from Mexico as Giancana's courier and financial adviser.

-In 1959 Giancana appeared before the Select Committee on Improper Activities in Labor and Management, where he was questioned by Bobby Kennedy.
+In 1959 Giancana appeared before the Select Committee on Improper Activities in Labor and Management, where he was questioned by Chief Counsel Bobby Kennedy.
+Under questioning Giancana started laughing, in response Kennedy chided that "I thought only little girls giggled, Mr. Giancana".

 1960 Presidential election

 Some journalists claimed that Giancana and his Chicago crime syndicate "played a role" in John F. Kennedy's victory in the 1960 presidential election.
+In the book Double Cross by Chuck Giancana, the half-brother of Giancana claimed Giancana said “I help get Jack elected and, in return, he calls off the heat".

-According to Giancana mistress Judith Exner and Frank Sinatra's daughter Tina Sinatra, Giancana used his connections to persuade unions to support Kennedy.
+Giancana's mistress Judith Exner and Frank Sinatra's daughter Tina Sinatra both stated that Giancana used his connections to persuade unions to support Kennedy.
 According to Exner, Giancana bragged to her that Kennedy would never have been elected without him.
 However, it is alleged that Giancana came to regret aiding Kennedy get elected due to the fact that attorney general Robert F. Kennedy made significant efforts to crack down on organized crime.
+Frank Ragano, lawyer for Florida mob boss Santo Trafficante Jr., stated that Giancana complained to his client that "We broke our balls for him and gave him the election, and he gets his brother to hound us to death".